 Buying a lottery ticket

-If you are in serious financial distress, buying a lottery ticket may not be the best idea.
+If you are in serious financial distress, buying a Singapore Prize ticket may not be the best idea.
 Instead, you should focus on improving your budget and boosting your savings account.
 Purchasing lottery tickets may be illegal in many states, so check the law in your area.
 This is a risky proposition, as winning the lottery can cause huge debts that can snowball over several months.

 Purchasing a lottery pack